Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm: Nodal observables and feedback controllers

 \subsection{Acknowledgements}

 The work of A.A.~is supported in part by the DFG grants SFB-910 and SFB-947.
-The work of E.S.T.~is supported in part by the NSF grants DMS-1009950, DMS-1109640, and DMS-1109645.
-E.S.T. also acknowledges the kind hospitality of the Freie Universit\"at Berlin, where this work was initiated, and the support of the Alexander von Humboldt Stiftung/Foundation and the Minerva Stiftung/Foundation.
+The work of E.S.T.~is supported in part by the NSF grants DMS-1009950, DMS-1109640, and DMS-1109645, and by the Alexander von Humboldt Stiftung/Foundation and the Minerva Stiftung/Foundation.
+Partial support was also provided by the CNPq-CsF grant \# 401615/2012-0, through the program Ci\^encia sem Fronteiras.
+E.S.T. is also thankful to the kind hospitality of the Freie Universit\"at Berlin, where this work was initiated, and of the Instituto Nacional de Matem\' {a}tica Pura e Aplicada (IMPA), Brazil, where part of this work was completed.